 The Prince was a sight to see for all that day who had the great fortune to behold him.
 His jet black hair shone purple in the setting sun and his white inner robes of silk and gold flashed as he danced with an abandon that demanded all others join him.
 And they did, easily and with a laughter that shed yesterday and veiled tomorrow.
 The whole world was within the garden as the Prince and his people danced and the Imam sang with all his might.

-As the dawn broke onto the earth even these last hold outs released their grip on the world around them.
-As they did, each felt a great weight fall from their hearts and one by one, the priests, merchants and lords walked down smiling to join the people gathered around the Prince Who Danced and his friend, the Imam Who Sang.
+As the dawn broke onto the earth, even these last holdouts released their grip on the world around them.
+As they did, each felt a great weight fall from their hearts and one by one, the priests, merchants and lords rushed down to join the people gathered around the Prince Who Danced and his friend, the Imam Who Sang.